NY man charged in kidnapping scheme involving Jewish sect

 - Did a Queens podiatrist help Donald Trump avoid Vietnam?

-The kidnapping allegedly happened Dec.
-8. Surveillance footage shows the children walking out of their upstate New York residence at 2:56 a.m. and entering a vehicle.
+Surveillance footage shows the children walking out of the residence before 3 a.m. and entering a vehicle.

-The FBI says the children— 12 and 14— were with Lev Tahor members in Mexico earlier this month.
+The boy was spotted with Lev Tahor members at a hotel in Mexico City days after the kidnapping, according to the court filings.
 The whereabouts of the children was not clear Thursday.